Spine Surgeons conducting a Cervical spine procedure

 Medical Therapy Considerations

-- Nonoperative Care: In certain cases, especially when dislocations are less severe, non-surgical treatments may be preferred.
+• Nonoperative Care: In certain cases, especially when dislocations are less severe, patients prefer non-surgical treatments.
 These can include bed rest, pain management, and the use of braces or traction to maintain spinal alignment.

 Surgical Therapy Approach

-- Surgical Techniques: The posterior approach is the most common surgical method, but anterior procedures can be significant, especially for complex reconstructions.
+• Surgical Techniques: The posterior approach is the most common surgical method, but anterior procedures take place, especially for complex reconstructions.

 Postoperative Care and Monitoring